-Back in 2013, when it came to the conditions we were facing as a family -Multiple Sclerosis, Alzheimers Dementia and Anxiety- the answers I had for my family were “I don’t know why”, “Nothing good happens next” and “there isn’t that much you can do”.
+When it came to the conditions we were facing as a family -Multiple Sclerosis, Alzheimers Dementia and Anxiety- the answers I had for my family were “I don’t know why”, “Nothing good happens next” and “there isn’t that much you can do”.

 In parallel, as a first time mum of a newborn, I watched our infant son develop and learn day by day.
 Did our amazing brains really just give up the ghost when they were struck with disease?
 Neurology ( the medical speciality that deals with all things brain) had scared me as a medical student- conditions with difficult to pronounce names and groups of symptoms that were hard to piece together.

 I knew the brain was a complicated and complex organ but I couldn’t wrap my own head around the fact that we were facing a brick wall with these brain affecting conditions.

 What I learned from my own research into how the health of our brains can be helped, preserved and actually improved, EVEN in the face of scary diagnoses like the ones we were facing, was jaw dropping.
 After many years of clinical practice as a Doctor, I was well versed in heart health, skin health and lung health but I will be honest- Brain Health was a brand new concept.